softalaproject/fridge_manager/documents/env_information.md

 # Environment variables for this project.

 For running this project you need two .env files.
-First .env file needs to be located in fridge_manager/restmanager folder and it's used for django's environment variables.
+First .env file needs to be located in fridge_manager/<app_root>/.env folder and it's used for django's environment variables.
 Second .env file needs to be located in fridge_manager/ folder and it's used for Docker-Compose's environment variables.

-## .env for Django app:
+## fridge_manager/<app_root>/.env for Django app:

     DJANGO_TOKEN='DJANGO secret key'
     SLACK_TOKEN="Slack Bot User OAuth Access Token"